 Does the problem occur with the several trains or just on one particular engine?

-If it is just an single unit, it’s more than likely the problem lies with that train in which case you may want to consider sending it off for repair.
-Google “model train repairs” to find a repair service.
+If it is just a single unit, it’s more than likely that the problem lies with that train.

 If you’re working in N Gauge, and especially if you’re using Graham Farish Chinese production or UK (Poole production) locos, it could be that you have a fault called ‘split-gears’.
-A good service shop will be able to deal with this, as with other juddering faults, but is mentioned here as it can also lead to engine burn outs which are more costly to deal with.
-The folks at www.ngaugesociety.com have a handy page on this very issue at http://www.ngaugesociety.com/index.php?page=split-gears
+A good service shop will be able to deal with this, as with other juddering faults, but is mentioned here as it can also lead to engine burnouts which are more costly to deal with).

-If however other engines exhibit the same stop and start symptoms then it’s likely to a problem with the track or power, in which case the other techniques below should solve your problems.
+If however other engines exhibit the same stop and start symptoms then it’s likely to a problem with the track or power on or to the track. in which case the other techniques below should solve your problems.

-RJF suggest using white spirits or other cleaner (Goo Gone via Amazon is my preferred choice) rubbed over the wheels and track to clear such debris.
-This can either be quickly applied as below to remedy one off problems or as RJF suggest as part of a regular cleaning program by fitting out a train with front and rear cleaners.
+Goo Gone (American visitors use this link for faster delivery) is my preferred choice for cleaning particularly dirty track.
+This is rubbed over the track to clear particularly stubborn grease and grime that build up over time.
+It can either be quickly applied as mentioned below to remedy one-off problems or as RJF suggest as part of a regular cleaning schedule by fitting out a train with front and rear cleaners.

 Tip via RJF Trains.

-Even with large debris cleared, model railway track – be it Peco, Hornby or any other brand – is prone to dirt and grime that can play havoc with your rolling stock wheels or interrupt the smooth flow of current to the locomotive that will bring your trains to a halt, slow down or cause them to judder.
+Alternatively, it may be just routine dust and dirt that builds on model railway track — be it Peco, Hornby or any other brand — over time.
+This can play havoc with your rolling stock wheels or interrupt the smooth flow of current to the locomotive that will bring your trains to a halt, slow down or cause them to judder.